harsh9802/sprint-to-health/README.md

 The development of Sprint2Health was conducted over **4 sprints**, each lasting **14 days**, following a mix of Scrum and Kanban frameworks for an iterative and collaborative approach.
 Below is the sprint-wise breakdown:

+### Sprint 1: Voice Assistant Prototype and Backend Setup
+- **Objective:**
+  Set up a working prototype of the voice assistant and create a basic backend for user database and authentication.
+- **User Stories:**
+  - Develop a prototype for the voice assistant with basic voice interaction functionality.
+  - Set up the backend for user data storage and authentication (Node.js and Mongoose).
+  - Enable user registration and login functionality.
+- **Outcome:**
+  Delivered a functional prototype of the voice assistant and implemented backend services for authentication and database integration.
+Code was pushed to GitHub.

-### Sprint 1: Health Dashboard and Health Vitals Data Integration
+### Sprint 2: Health Dashboard and Health Vitals Data Integration
 - **Objective:**
   Build a functional health dashboard and integrate vital health data.
 - **User Stories:**